gregorwolf/SAP-NPM-API-collection/apis/approuter/README.md

 ### Return value

 The service accepts only `GET` requests and the response is a JSON object.
-The whitelist service call uses the parent origin as URI parameter (URL encoded) as follows:
+The allowlist service call uses the parent origin as URI parameter (URL encoded) as follows:

 ```
 GET url/to/whitelist/service?parentOrigin=https://parent.domain.com